Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 No zero carb hot sauce list would be complete without Taco Bell hot sauce.
 While Taco Bell doesn’t have many keto options, it’s easy to make your own keto tacos, Crunchwrap Supremes, and Mexican pizza at home and top them with Kraft’s bottled Taco Bell Hot Sauce.

-Making your own sriracha is the best way to confirm ‘is sriracha keto?’, since you’ll control all of the ingredients.
+Making your own sriracha is the best way to ensure it is keto-friendly, as you control all the ingredients.
 This simple recipe creates a sauce that tastes fresher and more vibrant than bottled sriracha.

 A black dipping sauce bowl filled with red hot sauce from a Sriracha bottle that can be seen in the background along with a red pepper and a wooden spoon, all displayed on a wooden surface.